What to Eat If You Have an Upset Stomach

 6 of 8All photos

 Like bananas, apples are a good source of pectin, which helps to reduce the symptoms of diarrhea.
-If you are dealing with an upset stomach, skip apples in favor of applesauce since the cooked-down apples will be much easier to digest.
+If you are dealing with an upset stomach, skip sliced apples in favor of applesauce since the cooked-down apples will be much easier to digest.
+Cinnamon also promotes good digestion, so sprinkle a little on top for even more stomach-soothing benefits.

 7 of 8All photos

-Besides the soothing effects of a warm cup of tea, both peppermint and chamomile has been noted for their stomach-specific healing properties.
-A recent study indicates that peppermint activates an antipain channel in the colon.
-In addition to easing symptoms associated with IBS, peppermint has also been shown to help with nausea.
-Small studies have also shown chamomile to relieve an upset stomach and abdominal pain.
+Besides the soothing effects of a warm cup of tea (see: 5 Reasons to Drink More Tea), both peppermint and chamomile have been noted for helping with bellyaches.
+In addition to easing symptoms associated with IBS, peppermint has also been shown to help soothe a sore throat and an upset stomach.
+And chamomile can relieve an upset stomach because it has long been touted for its relaxing effects and its ability to relieve stress and tension in the body.

 8 of 8All photos

-Most dairy can be detrimental to an upset stomach, but a serving of plain yogurt can have quite the opposite effect.
+Most dairy can be difficult to digest, but a serving of plain yogurt can have quite the opposite effect.
 The key is to make sure you're choosing a yogurt that is labeled as having "active cultures."
-These cultures will increase the number of good bacteria in your gut, aiding in digestion and reducing the uncomfortable feeling of being bloated.
+These cultures will increase the number of good bacteria in your gut for a healthy stomach, aiding in digestion and reducing the uncomfortable feeling of being bloated.
 Ideally, choose organic plain yogurt.

 RELATED: 10 Savory Greek Yogurt Recipes